-Net Cash Used in Investing Activities
+Net Cash Provided by (Used in) Investing Activities

+Net cash provided by investing activities was \$24.6 million during the year ended December 31, 2016 compared to net cash used in investing activities of \$90.8 million during the year ended December 31, 2015.
+The cash provided by investing activities for the year ended December 31, 2016 increased \$115.4 million primarily related to a decrease of \$170.5 million in purchases of investments and a decrease of \$1.3 million in purchases of property and equipment, offset by a \$56.5 million decrease in the proceeds from maturities of investments.

 Net cash used in investing activities was \$90.8 million during the year ended December 31, 2015 compared to \$67.0 million during the year ended December 31, 2014.
-The cash used in investing activities for the year ended December 31, 2015 increased \$23.8 million primarily related to an increase of \$241.4 million in purchases of investments, offset by a decrease of \$1.4 million in purchases of property and equipment related to the renovation of the new office space and a \$215.9 million increase in the proceeds from maturities of investments.
+The cash used in investing activities for the year ended December 31, 2015 increased \$23.8 million primarily related to an increase of \$241.4 million in purchases of investments, offset by a decrease of \$1.4 million in purchases of property and equipment related to the renovation of our new office space and a \$215.9 million increase in the proceeds from maturities of investments.

-Net cash used in investing activities was \$67.0 million during the year ended December 31, 2014.
-The cash used in investing activities for the year ended December 31, 2014 reflects an increase of \$63.8 million in purchases of investments, \$0.4 million in restricted cash related to a facility lease and the purchase of \$2.8 million of property and equipment related to the renovation of and relocation to new office and laboratory space.
-There was less than \$0.1 million in investing activities for the year ended December 31, 2013.